 - a.
-Decision on IEPR.
-Based on the information and analysis provided in paragraph 3(c) of this review plan, the project covered under this plan is excluded from IEPR because it does not meet the mandatory IEPR triggers and does not warrant IEPR based on a risk-informed analysis.
-If any of the criteria outlined in paragraph 1(b) are not met, the Regional Review Plan Model is not applicable and a study specific review plan must be prepared by the home district, coordinated with the National Ecosystem Planning Center of Expertise (ECO-PCX) and approved by the home Major Subordinate Command (MSC) in accordance with EC 1165-2-214. - b.
+Decision on Type I IEPR.
+Based on the information and analysis provided in paragraphs 1.b and 3.c of this review plan, the project covered under this plan is excluded from Type I IEPR because it does not meet the mandatory IEPR triggers and does not warrant IEPR based on a risk-informed analysis.
+If any of the criteria outlined in paragraph 1.b are not met, the Regional Review Plan Model is not applicable and a study specific review plan must be prepared by the home district, coordinated with the National Ecosystem Planning Center of Expertise (ECO-PCX) and approved by the home Major Subordinate Command (MSC) in accordance with EC 1165-2-214. - b.
 Products to Undergo Type I IEPR.
 Not applicable. - c.
 Required Type I IEPR Panel Expertise.
 Not Applicable. - d.
 Documentation of Type I IEPR.
 Not Applicable.